Bruges canal with the Belfort tower β€” Belgium & Netherlands bike tour

 Bruges canal at night β€” medieval spires reflected in still water

-Bruges bridge at night
+Stone arch bridge reflected at night

 Bruges by the Numbers: The historic center has been a UNESCO World Heritage Site since 2000.
 The Belfry contains 47 bells and has stood since the 13th century.
 The city's canals once made it one of the most important trading ports in medieval Europe β€” before the waterway silted up in the 15th century and trade shifted to Antwerp.